kwakkle/sfn2025_sequence_learning/README.md

 ---

 # Repository Structure
-Each folder contains its own README with detailed explanations on the script.
+Each folder contains its own README with detailed explanations of the scripts.

 # /behavioral_licking — Licking Behavior Across Sequences